dillondornellas/LineArt/README.md

 # LineArt
-Reconstruct images using one continuous line based on average pixel intensities.
+Reconstruct images using one continuous line based on average pixel intensities./n

 Returns node sequence to reproduce the image.
 Sequence to interface with modified cartesian 3D printer to dispense twine around pins on a canvas to reproduce the image.